XuChengGuo-SDU/Ev-Layout/README.md

 - **Imu:** This folder contains IMU (Inertial Measurement Unit) data collected by the WHEELTEC N100.

-- **Labeled_img:** This folder includes a subset of images extracted from the Images folder, annotated using the labelme annotation tool.
+- **Labeled_img:** This folder includes a subset of images extracted from the Images folder, annotated using the annotation tool.

-- **Illumination:** The folder contains information recorded by the illuminance sensors..
+- **Illumination.txt:** The file contains information recorded by the illuminance sensors, the unit of illumination is Lux.
 ```bash
 -dataset-part-1
 |---session_1